 Less than seven percent of the day's total calories from saturated fat.

 25 to 35 percent of the day's total calorie from fat.

 Less than 200 milligrams of dietary cholesterol a day.

 Limit sodium intake to 2400 milligrams a day.

 Just enough calories to achieve or maintain a healthy weight and reduce your blood cholesterol level.

 But I found another page full of recipes which you might enjoy - Stay Young at Heart: Cooking the Heart-Healthy Way.

 Work closely with your doctors, dietitian, or other health care providers.
 They can help you learn how to eat healthy, satisfying meals, find a weight loss program, or learn to engage in physical activities safely and effectively.

 Cholesterol-Lowering Medications and their Use in MS

 In the next post, we'll discuss the various types of cholesterol-lowering medications and the research exploring their use (specifically statins) in the treatment of multiple sclerosis.
-To date, the results have been contradictory and inconclusive.
-Please come back next week to learn more.

 SOURCES: High Blood Cholesterol: What You Need To Know (pdf) by NHLBI